 What's not to love about a reef in the shape of a heart?
 It might be a little smaller in real life than you are expecting from the photos but it's every bit as cute.

-There are no words to describe flying over the reef.
+This is definitely one of the best things to see in The Whitsundays and there are no words to describe flying over the reef.
 Save your pennies and take the flight!

 We reckon by helicopter is the best way to see it (and preferably doors off) but if that's out your budget take a fixed wing.
 We chose this option and it was something we will never forget!